Prozilla/Party-Animals/README.md

 - Chat: players can chat with each other via the chat system.
 - Player settings: a player can choose their animal, color and name.
 Names can either be auto-generated (adjective + player's animal) or custom.
 - Party guide: a list of tutorials to explain how Party Animals functions.

+* - These features are planned or being worked on but haven't been released yet.